Davina McCall: Channel 4

 From January 2014 to March 2017, McCall presented reality competition The Jump which was broadcast live from Innsbruck and Kühtai in Austria.
 In 2016, McCall presented Make My Body Better on Channel 4.

 Sky

-Davina co-presented the first series of Prickly Heat alongside Julian Clary on Sky1.
+McCall co-presented the first series of Prickly Heat alongside Julian Clary on Sky1.
 She was replaced by Denise van Outen for further two series.

 On 20 December 2009, McCall began hosting reality programme Got to Dance.
-On 24 October 2014, it was confirmed that the show had been axed after five series.
+On 24 October 2014, it was confirmed that the show had been cancelled after five series.
 In 2015, McCall presented One Hundred and Eighty, a darts-based game show for Sky1.

 ITV

 McCall co-presented the six part series Birthrace 2000 with Lisa Riley in 1999, which featured couples trying to have the first baby of the millennium.

 McCall co-presented four series of Don't Try This at Home for ITV.
 Her co-presenters were Kate Thornton, Paul Hendy and Darren Day.